Post Graduate Nurse Practitioner Certificates

 - Psychiatric Mental Health Nurse Practitioner (PMHNP)

-The certificate program allow nurses who already hold an earned graduate degree in nursing to add a specialty NP certificate to their credentials without completing all the requirements for the Doctor of Nursing Practice (DNP) degree.
+The certificate program is designed for individuals who already hold an ARNP licensure or are doctorally prepared to add a specialty to their credentials without completing all the requirements for the Doctor of Nursing Practice (DNP) degree.
 It is available for both post-master’s and post-doctoral entry options.